anklet1/anklet1/README.md

-- 👋 Hi, I’m @anklet1
+- 👋 Hi, I’m Fekix Fleku
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Software Engineering at ALX
+- 🌱 I’m a certified cloud Solutions Architect Associate
-- 💞️ I’m looking to collaborate on real life projects
+- 💞️ I'm passionate in building hands-on projects and through personal and internships
 - 📫 How to reach me WhatsApp +233543521863

 <!---